How to Succeed in an Informal Interview (With Steps)

 1. Send a thank you email to the interviewer

 Within 24 hours of the interview, send a brief email thanking the interviewer for their time and hospitality.
 Say that you enjoyed meeting them and look forward to speaking to them more about the position.
 This email lets the interviewer know you are still interested in the role.
 It also leaves the interviewer with a positive impression that may persuade them to hire you.

 2. Follow-up once the recruitment process enters the next phase

 As you asked the interviewer about the recruitment schedule, you know when it's appropriate to follow up about the position.
 For example, suppose the interviewer said the company would ask successful applicants to complete a technical test within a week.
-In that case, you can follow up if you are still waiting for further instructions seven days after your interview.
+In that case, you can follow up if you still await further instructions seven days after your interview.